Djokovic positive for coronavirus, questions over return of tennis

 And local media reported that social distancing measures were respected by neither fans nor players in either venue.
 Djokovic was pictured playing basketball with Dimitrov and also embracing other players in the tournament.

-Thiem has since travelled to the south of France to play in another exhibition tournament in Nice.
-There has been no word on whether he has been tested.
+Thiem has since travelled to the south of France to play in another exhibition tournament in Nice, where his test came back negative.

 Commenting on social distancing measures during the Belgrade leg, Djokovic argued that both Serbia and the region had been relatively successful in containing the virus.